About H. A. and Margret Rey

 Knowing that they must escape before the Nazis took power, Hans cobbled together two bicycles out of spare parts.
 Early in the morning of June 14, 1940, the Reys set off on their bicycles.
 They brought very little with them on their predawn flight — only warm coats, a bit of food, and five manuscripts, one of which was Curious George.
 The Nazis entered Paris just hours later, but the Reys were already on their way out.
 They rode their makeshift bicycles for four long days until reaching the French-Spanish border, where they sold them for train fare to Lisbon.
 From there they made their way to Brazil and on to New York City, beginning a whole new life as children’s book authors.

-Curious George was published by Houghton Mifflin in 1941, and for sixty years these books have been capturing the hearts and minds of readers throughout the world.
+Curious George was published by Houghton Mifflin in 1941, and for seventy-five years these books have been capturing the hearts and minds of readers throughout the world.
 All the Curious George books, including the seven original stories by Margret and Hans, have sold more than twenty-five million copies.
 So popular that his original story has never been out of print, George has become one of the most beloved and recognizable characters in children’s literature.
 His adventures have been translated into many languages, including Japanese, French, Afrikaans, Portuguese, Swedish, German, Chinese, Danish, and Norwegian.

 Although both of the Reys have passed away — Hans in 1977 and Margret in 1996—George lives on in the Curious George Foundation.
 Established in 1989, this foundation funds programs for children that share Curious George’s irresistible qualities—ingenuity, opportunity, determination, and curiosity in learning and exploring.
 Much consideration is given to programs that benefit animals, through preservation as well as the prevention of cruelty to animals.
 The foundation supports community outreach programs that emphasize the importance of family, from counseling to peer support groups.